restful-ws/restful-ws.github.io/rest/constraints/caching.md

 is used, the user experience
 can suffer due to its reliance on outdated information.

+## Observing Caching in the Modern Web

+TBD: Cacheability in clients.

+TBD: Cacheability in intermediates

-### Implications of Caching
+## Implications of Caching

-Cacheability must be Planned
-: TBD

 Cacheability requires Resource State
 : TBD.
 The ability to indicate that content